 In this article, you’ll learn the signs of an anxious attachment style, how it affects adult relationships, and how you can develop a more secure attachment style.

-In my previous post, What’s My Attachment Style and Why Does It Matter?, I gave you an overview of the three primary attachment styles (secure, anxious, and avoidant) and how attachment styles become the blueprint for our adult romantic relationships.
+In my previous post, What’s My Attachment Style and Why Does It Matter?, I gave you an overview of the four primary attachment styles (secure, anxious, avoidant, and disorganized) and how attachment styles become the blueprint for our adult romantic relationships.

 Those with an avoidant attachment style want more independence.
 Too much closeness feels vulnerable and suffocating to someone with an avoidant attachment.
 They tend to connect and then pull away when the relationship feels too intense.
 They probably don’t talk about (or even think about) their feelings very much.
 They need a lot of time to themselves and may have had a partner say they’re afraid of commitment.

 In contrast, if you have an anxious attachment style, you tend to feel insecure and need frequent reassurances.
 This can feel overly needy to those with secure or avoidant attachment styles.

 You crave close intimate connections.
 You may find ways to test or manipulate your partner to find out if s/he really loves you.
 Your need for closeness and intimacy never seems satisfied and you’re left wondering if your partner really wants to be with you.

 An anxious attachment results when your parents (or early caregivers) were inconsistent in meeting your needs.
 They didn’t always pay close attention to your physical or emotional needs and when they did respond they may have been distracted or preoccupied.
 You experienced your caregiver as inconsistent or untrustworthy.

 As a young child, you craved attention and nurturing, but didn’t receive it.
 You may have been a clingy, insecure child.
 You continue to need a lot of intimacy as a way to quiet your fears.
 You question your worth and suspect there’s something wrong with you.
 As a result, you worry that you’ll be rejected.